heyitscesar/HDR-Brightness-Control/current-context.md

 -   **Core Engine:** Serves as the central logic processor.
 It handles screen capturing, brightness calculation, and physical monitor control.
 -   **State Management:** On first launch, it discovers all connected monitors and generates a `server/config.json` file.
 This file persists all user settings (active state, algorithm parameters, monitor mappings) across sessions.
 -   **Communication Protocol:**
-    -   **REST API:** An Express.js server exposes endpoints for state-changing commands and configuration, including a new endpoint (`/api/monitorian-devices`) to fetch valid device names from `Monitorian.exe`.
+    -   **REST API:** An Express.js server exposes endpoints for state-changing commands and configuration, including an endpoint (`/api/monitorian-devices`) to fetch valid device names from `Monitorian.exe`.
     -   **WebSockets:** A `ws` server runs in parallel to push real-time data to the frontend, including brightness updates, status changes, and operational errors.
 -   **Polling Mechanism:** The core adaptive brightness loop uses a robust **recursive `setTimeout` pattern**, which prevents overlapping executions and ensures stable performance.
 -   **Resilience:** The server automatically tries a series of fallback ports (3001-3006) to prevent `EADDRINUSE` conflicts.